 Proof of Health Exam signed by a medical provider (MD, NP, or PA) with no restrictions.

-Students are required to carry health insurance and may be asked to provide a copy to the nursing department along with their immunization.
+Students are required to carry health insurance, throughout the duration of their program, at their own cost, and may be asked to provide a copy to program administration or clinical facility.